Weyerhaeuser Company (WY) upgraded Issued by Wall Street Gurus

 WY’s Market Performance

-WY stocks went up by 2.04% for the week, with a monthly drop of -5.13% and a quarterly performance of -3.54%, while its annual performance rate touched 4.60%.
-The volatility ratio for the week stands at 2.07% while the volatility levels for the past 30 days are set at 1.90% for Weyerhaeuser Company.
-The simple moving average for the period of the last 20 days is -2.12% for WY stocks with a simple moving average of -8.16% for the last 200 days.
+WY stocks went down by -11.24% for the week, with a monthly drop of -15.99% and a quarterly performance of -6.23%, while its annual performance rate touched -9.54%.
+The volatility ratio for the week stands at 3.00% while the volatility levels for the past 30 days are set at 2.26% for Weyerhaeuser Company.
+The simple moving average for the period of the last 20 days is -10.74% for WY stocks with a simple moving average of -18.13% for the last 200 days.

 Analysts’ Opinion of WY